etwk/blog/content/lists/books.md

 - [ ] A Culture of Growth: The Origins of the Modern Economy
 - [ ] Manias, Panics, and Crashes: A History of Financial Crises #must #history
 - [ ] The Great Leveler: Violence and the History of Inequality from the Stone Age to the Twenty-First Century
-- [ ] The Price of Peace: Money, Democracy, and the Life of John Maynard Keynes #people #must #history
+- [ ] The Price of Peace: Money, Democracy, and the Life of John Maynard Keynes #biography #history #politics #must
 - [ ] The Mom Test: How to talk to customers & learn if your business is a good idea when everyone is lying to you #business #must
 - [ ] Keynes Hayek: The Clash that Defined Modern Economics #bumingbai
 - [ ] The Capital Order: How Economists Invented Austerity and Paved the Way to Fascism #capitalism
 - [ ] The Globalization Paradox: Democracy and the Future of the World Economy #history
 - [ ] Why Nations Fail: The Origins of Power, Prosperity, and Poverty #politics #history #must
-- [ ] Chip War: The Fight for the World's Most Critical Technology #history
+- [ ] Chip War: The Fight for the World's Most Critical Technology #history #bumingbai
 - [ ] Slouching Towards Utopia: An Economic History of the Twentieth Century #history
 - [ ] The System: Who Rigged It, How We Fix It (Robert B. Reich) #must
 - Ludwig Von Mises